nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 builds read their inputs through a filesystem daemon we control.
 Every file a build or test actually touches is logged, for free.
-Declared closure enforced by the sandbox; observed closure measured by the daemon; the delta is bloat you can prune.
+Declared closure enforced by the sandbox; observed closure measured by the daemon; the delta is a list of pruning candidates exactly as good as the coverage that produced it.
 Nix cannot tell you which of its closure entries are actually used.
 This system knows.

 ## Every Environment Is a Composition